ke2ek/Algorithm/practice/Algorithmic-Problem-Solving-Strategies/28_Graph-DFS/README.md

 - How to classify an edge in a directed graph.
 	- **tree edge**. the edges included in the tree.
 	- **forward edge**. the edges, going from ancestors to offspring, excluded in the tree.
-		- It means that some two vertexes have several edges.
+		- It means that some two vertices have several edges.
 	- **back edge**. the edges, going from offspring to ancestors, excluded in the tree.
-	- **cross edge**. the edges between vertexes that are not related to ancestors and offspring.
+	- **cross edge**. the edges between vertices that are not related to ancestors and offspring.
 - How to classify an edge in an undirected graph.
 	- There is only **tree edge** in the graph.
 - PoC of Topological Sorting with edges
-	- Remind: topological sorting works by reversing the vertexes saved whenever dfs() ends.
+	- Remind: topological sorting works by reversing the vertices saved whenever dfs() ends.
 	- Assume that if `dfs(u)` ends earlier than `dfs(v)`, the edge, (u, v), can not exist.
 		- i.e. `dfs(v)` called `dfs(u)`.
 	- Proof.